jothsnapraveena/Healthcare-Analytics/README.md

 I  used Postgre SQL to perform advanced queries involving CTEs, window functions, and views to model real-world use cases in healthcare analytics.

 ### Dataset
+The dataset used in this healthcare analytics project is synthetic data generated from Synthea, an open-source synthetic patient generator.
+This data was obtained from DataWizardry https://datawizardry.academy ensuring a realistic and comprehensive representation of healthcare scenarios for analysis.
+Synthetic data allows for the exploration of healthcare analytics without compromising patient privacy or confidentiality.

 The dataset consists of four tables: